LeilaDarabi/Agile-Scrum-Tutorial/README.md

 - Agile Software Development frameworks is a specific approach to planning, managing and executing work.
 - Examples: SCRUM, KANBAN, Extreme programming (XP), Scalling Agile Frameworks like SAFe, LeSS, Nexus etc.

+## Why Agile Software Development?
+In the waterfall development approach, it follows a phase-by-phase structure, encompassing different stages:
+- Requirements
+- Design
+- Development
+- Testing
+- Maintenance

+However, the issue lies in the duration of each phase, as it tends to be extensive.
+Once the requirements are finalized, only then can we proceed to the design phase, which is based on the requirements documents.
+Subsequently, the design remains frozen until the requirements documentation is completed.
+This pattern continues for the other phases as well.

+ But is Agile Development approach